Asymptotic Value of Monitoring Structures in Stochastic Games: Weighted Garbling with Different Transition Laws

 \begin{proof} See \Cref{proof:them4}. \end{proof}

-As in the results of the previous sections, the monotonicity of the scores in each direction with respect to ``weighted garbling'' leads to an expansion of the limit equilibrium payoff set, given the full-dimensionality assumption and \autoref{ass:1}.
+As in the results of the previous sections, the monotonicity of the scores in each direction leads to an expansion of the limit equilibrium payoff set, given the full-dimensionality assumption and \autoref{ass:1}.

 This result implies that the ``persistency'' of the state does not affect the limit equilibrium payoffs.\footnote{In stochastic zero-sum games where only one of the players observes the state, \cite{PT_2017_ECMA} compare transition laws and show that the value of the informed player decreases in a notion of persistency (see also \cite{HRSV_2010_OR}).} Suppose that, given any current state $s$ and any current action profile $a$, the next period state follows a transition law $q(\cdot|s,a)$ with probability $\alpha \in (0,1]$, and remains the same with probability $1-\alpha$.
 Then, the limit equilibrium payoff set is independent of $\alpha \in (0,1]$ because the invariant distribution for $\alpha q(\tilde s |s, a ) + (1-\alpha) \mathbf{1} (\tilde s =s)$ is independent of $\alpha > 0$.